The Newbreed doctoral programme

 Newbreed is a doctoral programme within the focus area of Successful Ageing at Örebro University.
 The programme is co-funded by the European Commission through the Marie Skłodowska-Curie Actions, Co-funding of Regional, National and International Programmes (MSCA COFUND).
 The programme is organised in four thematic areas.

-NEWBREED will enable the development of a new generation of researchers to approach the challanges of ageing from interdisciplinary, intersectoral and life-course perspectives.
+NEWBREED will enable the development of a new generation of researchers to approach the challenges of ageing from interdisciplinary, intersectoral and life-course perspectives.

 The programme focus on developing: